pyne/pyne/docker/readme.md

     - `--deps` don't install PyNE, only install the dependencies (both required and selected optional dependencies)
     - `--push` push the docker container to DockerHub after building it (requires right to push on the PyNE DockerHub account)
-    - "--name=" manually set the docker container name (NOT recommended with used with the push option)
+    - `--name=` manually set the docker container name (NOT recommended to be used with the push option)